Humor based on the September 11 attacks: On stage

-In animation
+On screen

 To improve the chance of an Oscar award, a 9/11 joke was cut from Jean Dujardin's 2012 comedy film The Players.
 The deleted scene featured a man seducing a woman in a New York apartment while an aircraft crashes into the World Trade Center in the background.

+In the 2009 movie Gulaal, the song 'Ranaji' features references to the 9/11 attacks, with one line translating into "Like a plane forced itself into the tower of a faraway country".
+It also features other political references, like colonialism, Afghan Jihad and the invasion of Iraq.

-In The Simpsons episode "Moonshine River", aired in 2012, Bart tells his father he would desire New York now that his two least favorite buildings have been obliterated, but then quickly adds Old Penn Station and Shea Stadium, after a pause.
+In The Simpsons episode "Moonshine River", aired in 2012, Bart tells Homer he would desire New York now that his two least favorite buildings have been obliterated, but then quickly adds Old Penn Station and Shea Stadium, after a pause.

 South Park

 In November 2001, South Park released an episode entitled "Osama bin Laden Has Farty Pants".
 The town is in shock following the events of September 11—for instance, children are sent to school in gas masks for fear of anthrax.
-Cartman, Stan, Kyle and Kenny are locked into a military plane by mistake and they end up stranded in Afghanistan, where they are eventually captured and held hostage by Osama bin Laden.
+Cartman, Stan, Kyle and Kenny are locked into a military plane by mistake and end up stranded in Afghanistan, where they are captured and held hostage by Osama bin Laden.
 The boys are ultimately rescued by four local children, and Cartman kills bin Laden in a fight resembling those in Looney Tunes cartoons during World War II.

 In October 2006, the episode "Mystery of the Urinal Deuce" aired, making fun of the conspiracy theories about the attacks.
 An outraged Mr. Mackey launches an investigation after an unknown person (later revealed to be Stan) defecates in a school urinal.
 Meanwhile, Cartman launches his own investigation into September 11, much to the frustration of Kyle, and ultimately comes to the conclusion that Kyle was behind the attack.